Skip to Main Content

 First of all I believe it is useful to make a minimum of clarity by giving the definitions of the two terms in question.

-Talent is the natural predisposition we have towards something, it is an innate dowry, which therefore does not depend on us.
-Maybe it can be the naturalness with which we manage to perform an particular athletic gesture, or a fellowshipment to endure fatigue.
+Talent is a natural predisposition we have toward something; it's an innate gift, which therefore doesn't depend on us.
+Perhaps it could be the ease with which we can perform a particular athletic feat, or an innate ability to endure fatigue.

-The commitment is the conscious effort that we use in doing something, unlike talent is something that depends on us.
-The athlete translates his degree of commitment into everyday life, respecting, for example, training, nutrition and rest.
+Commitment is the conscious effort we put into something; unlike talent, it's something that depends on us.
+An athlete translates their level of commitment into their daily lives by, for example, adhering to training, nutrition, and rest.

 Mental Coaching: talent or commitment?